qlineai2025/qline/DOCUMENTATION.md

-# AutoScroll Teleprompter: User Manual & Design Guide
+# CuePilot AI: User Manual & Design Guide

-This document provides a complete guide to the features, design patterns, and functionality of the AutoScroll Teleprompter application.
+This document provides a complete guide to the features, design patterns, and functionality of the CuePilot AI application.

 ## 1. User Manual: How to Use the App

-This guide will walk you through all the features of the AutoScroll Teleprompter.
+This guide will walk you through all the features of CuePilot AI.

 ### Getting Started